Roganik/AreYouGoingBot/README.md

 # AreYouGoingBot
 Telegram bot for registration on an event.

+Local debug:
-You should provide bot token received from @BotFather to access the HTTP API.
+* Receive bot token from [@BotFather](https://telegram.me/BotFather)
+* Save token for debug by using dotnet secrets.
+Use: `src/AreYouGoingBot/set_secrets.sh`
+* Revert your changes to src/AreYouGoingBot/set_secrets.sh
+* Have fun

-Commands:
+Bot Commands:
 "+" - add attender to the list;
 "-" - remove attender from list;
 "0" - clear the list;